 Truly the Lord is with you, to whom the Lord granted that all nature should owe as much to you as to himself.

-This excerpt from a sermon of St. Anselm (Oratio 52; PL 158, 955-956) is used in the Roman Office of Readings for the Solemnity (Solemn Feast) of the Immaculate Conception of Mary, mother of the re-created world, on December 8 along with the accompanying biblical reading from Romans 5:12-20. .
+This selection is an excerpt from a sermon of St. Anselm (Oratio 52; PL 158, 955-956).
+It appears in the Roman Office of Readings for the Solemnity (Solemn Feast) of the Immaculate Conception of Mary, mother of the re-created world, on December 8.
+The accompanying biblical reading is from Romans 5:12-20. .